cccbr/runningatower/content/docs/070-ringingchamber/index.md

 Are the sound levels in the ringing chamber good?
 Is it echoey? if so, consider a carpet or large rug.
 Curtains and soft furnishings may also help.

 Do the bells “shout” down through a trap door or through the stair door?
-Ensuring these are closed adequately insulted may be easily redressed.
+Ensuring these are adequately insulated may be easily redressed.

 Further advice may be available from your local Society or the ***[CCCBR](../170-glossary/#cccbr)***.
 If the problem is larger then consult a professional.